Powerlearnproject/se-day1-assignment-muthii-10/README.md

 testing - examine the software for any bugs and glitches

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

 Waterfall methodology - Linear and sequential, each phase is completed before moving on.
 - There is Low flexibility meaning changes are hard to incorporate once a phase is complete.
 - Customer feedback comes late, after the product is developed.
 - Testing is done at the end of the development process.

 Agile methodology - Iterative and incremental, with multiple cycles.
 - High flexibility, adapts to changing requirements.
 - Regular customer feedback is incorporated into every cycle.
 - Testing is continuous and done after each iteration.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.

 Software Developer - developing applications,programs and systems using programming languages and frameworks.
  - maintaining and updating software to keep it functional.
 - collaborating with other team members to ensure best practice when developing software.
  - reporting to the project manager about the progress of the software development.

 Quality Assurance Engineer - collaborate with stakeholders to understand and clarify software requirement.
  - create development standards and procedures for the programmers to follow
  - confirm that the software meets the requirement before deployment.
 - analyse the product to identify bugs and suggest changes to make them more efficient.
 - develop and execute automation scripts using open source tools.

 Project Manager - assembles and lead the software development team.
  - discuss the project and it's requirement with the client and software developers.
  - create blueprint for the project.
  - tracking and communicating information regarding the project milestone.
  - deliver the complete software to the client and regularly check its performance.

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.

 An integrated development environment (IDE) is a software platform that facilitates the creation of other software applications by providing a space to write, compile, and debug code, sometimes with value-adding tools that reduce development efforts

 IMPORTANCE OF IDES
 Programming languages have rules for how statements must be structured.
 Because an IDE knows these rules, it contains many intelligent features for automatically writing or editing the source code.

 An IDE can format the written text by automatically making some words bold or italic, or by using different font colors.
-These visual cues make the source code more readable and give instant feedback about accidental syntax errors. an IDE can make suggestions to complete a code statement when the developer begins typing.
+These visual cues make the source code more readable and give instant feedback about accidental syntax errors.

+An IDE can make suggestions to complete a code statement when the developer begins typing.

 IDEs increase programmer productivity by performing repeatable development tasks that are typically part of every code change.
 The following are some examples of regular coding tasks that an IDE carries out.

 An IDE compiles or converts the code into a simplified language that the operating system can understand. - Some programming languages implement just-in-time compiling, in which the IDE converts human-readable code into machine code from within the application.

 The IDE allows developers to automate unit tests locally before the software is integrated with other developers' code and more complex integration tests are run.

 Debugging IDE enables a step through the code, line by line, as it runs and inspect code behavior.
 IDEs also integrate several debugging tools that highlight bugs caused by human error in real time, even as the developer is typing.

-Version Control Systems (VCS) - are software tools that help software teams manage changes to source code over time. eg Git IMPORTANCE OF VCS:
+Version Control Systems (VCS) - are software tools that help software teams manage changes to source code over time. eg Git

+IMPORTANCE OF VCS:

 Collaboration: Enables multiple developers to work on the same codebase without conflicts.
 Change Tracking: Records detailed history of changes, allowing easy analysis of each modification.
 Branching and Merging: Supports creating branches for new features and merging them back into the main code.